Interested in the facts when it comes to women and visibility?

 - We receive less pay than men.
 (And this trend is being perpetuated even in new industries.
 In 2016 for example, female bloggers earned only 60% of the profit that male bloggers did.)

 - Female sports stars receive far less television coverage than men (approximately 7% of total coverage in Australia).

 - There are less of us on the boards of fortune 500 companies (31% of board seats are occupied by women) and we’re wildly under-represented in parliaments around the world (currently 24% globally).

 - Violence against us is minimised or overlooked, or in the worst instances, encouraged.

-- And our opinions about our own bodies – how they should be portrayed, how they should be cared for during and after pregnancy, how we should manage our reproductive systems – are given less weight than the opinions of cisgendered men who will never even know what it is to have a female body.
+- And our opinions about our own bodies – how they should be portrayed, how they should be cared for during and after pregnancy, how we should manage our reproductive systems – are given less weight and less coverage than the opinions of cisgendered men who will never even know what it is to have a female body.